BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Fields actionable

-Sometime storing attributes might require the stored model before saving it.
+At times, storing attributes might require the stored model before saving it.

-For example, say the Post model uses the [media library](https://spatie.be/docs/laravel-medialibrary/v9/introduction) and has the `media` relationship, that's a list of Media files:
+For example, let's say the Post model uses the [media library](https://spatie.be/docs/laravel-medialibrary/v9/introduction), and has the `media` relationship that is a list of Media files:

 ```php
 // PostRepository